 The EBC will also feature a tour of the nearby MiLL National Training Center.
 MiLL stands for “Manufacturing Industry Learning Lab.”
 Education at the 46 thousand sq. ft. facility focuses on Lean manufacturing using the latest woodworking technology to develop work-ready employees for the industry.

-EBC attendees can also opt to tour Woodworks Millshop, an exclusive architectural woodworking firm that was contracted to fabricate and install the Broadmoor’s Pourtales library.
+EBC attendees can also opt to tour Traum Woodworking (formerly Woodworks Millshop), an exclusive architectural woodworking firm that was contracted to fabricate and install the Broadmoor’s Pourtales library.
 Sightseeing tours to take in the many extraordinary features of the Colorado Springs area will also be offered.

 Stiles Machinery will return as a Platinum Partner in the technology category for EBC 2021.